khalid-hussain/shaheen/chap12.md

 rallied under Al-Zeghel's banner.
 Al-Zeghel's army feared the enemy's size but their morale was boosted when they heard about the glorious victory.
-Al-Zeghel inspected all the checkposts around his camp alongwith Badr bin Mughira and Mansour Bin Ahmed.
+Al-Zeghel inspected all the checkposts around his camp alongwith Badr bin Mughira and Mansour bin Ahmed.
 Apart from Badr bin Mughira's men, no one knew that he was alive.
 On seeing a veiled person with Al-Zeghel they would believe that after the snatching of Badr bin Mughira, destiny had given them a new supporter.
 His camp was a little away from the encampment of the rest of the army and only a